SysKitTeam/docs-point/reporting/sensitivity-labels.md

 * **Parent Label**
 * **Description**

-**Selecting one or more sensitivity labels** from the list, lets you generate a report that shows **where the sensitivity labels are applied down to the file level**.
+**Selecting one or more sensitivity labels** from the list lets you generate a report that shows **where the sensitivity labels are applied down to the file level**.
+Click the Run Report button after selection to generate the report.

+### Report Data

-This report shows the following:
+The report shows the following:

-* **Name** of the label and the workspaces and files the label is applied to
+* **Name** of the label, workspaces, and files the label is applied to
 * **Object Type** shows what type the object is (Ex.
 Microsoft Team, List Item, etc.)
-* **Workspaces Affected** shows the names of workspaces that the sensitivity label is applied to
+* **Workspaces Name** shows the names of workspaces that the sensitivity label is applied to
 * **Path** shows the URL path for the workspace or file
-  * Clicking the workspace opens it on SharePoint, and clicking the file opens the file
+    * Clicking the link for the workspace object opens the workspace SharePoint site; clicking the file link opens the file in case the file is supported for web view; otherwise, you can download the file

+The additional columns available in the **column chooser**, located in the top right corner of the report, are:
+* **Workspace Privacy**

 The Sensitivity Labels Inventory report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.